2i2c-org/team-compass/.github/ISSUE_TEMPLATE/meeting-team.md

 - ...

-# Actions
+# Tasks for the facilitator

 _Steps to take to have the meeting._

-- **At least 1 day prior to meeting**
 - [ ] Agenda items added to the meeting
-  - [ ] Meeting roles identified in meeting issue
 - [ ] Have the meeting
 - [ ] Open up any follow-up issues or discussions and link above
-- [ ] Cut notes out of HackMD and add to the Team Compass: <PR link here>
+- [ ] Cut notes out of HackMD and add to the Team Compass
-- [ ] Update HackMD information for next month's meeting
-- [ ] Create a GitHub issue for next month's meeting
+- [ ] Next team facilitator is notified: {{ INSERT HANDLE HERE }}
 - [ ] Meeting complete! 🎉